Police: 3rd victim in Alabama church shooting dies

 “It was extremely critical in saving lives,” Ware told a news conference.
 “The person that subdued the suspect, in my opinion, was a hero.”

+“We are proud that in his last act on earth, he extended the hand of community and fellowship to a stranger, regardless of the outcome,” Rainey’s family said.

+Police are still investigating what motivated the suspect, who occasionally attended services at the church, Ware said.
+He said the man’s name is being withheld until prosecutors formally charge him with capital murder.

-The event was a “Boomers Potluck” gathering inside the church, according to messages posted on the church’s Facebook page by pastor the Rev. John Burruss.
+The event was a “Boomers Potluck” gathering inside the church, according to messages posted on the church’s Facebook page by the Rev. John Burruss, the pastor.
 He said he was in Greece on a pilgrimage with a group of members and trying to get back to Alabama.

-Police are still trying to determine the shooter's motive, Ware said.
-He said the suspect had previously attended services at the church.

 Vestavia Hills Mayor Ashley Curry told reporters his “close-knit, resilient, loving community” had been rocked by “this senseless act of violence.”
 The bedroom community is one of the wealthiest cities in Alabama, home to many businesspeople, doctors and lawyers who work in nearby Birmingham.
 Vestavia Hills is known for top-flight schools and a family-centered, suburban lifestyle.
 It has nearly 40,000 residents, most of whom are white.